 Can you vacuum seal asparagus?

-Cooking asparagus sous vide at low temperature:
+Recipe: Cooking asparagus sous vide (low temperature)

 -

-THANK YOU FOR READING!
+THANK YOU FOR READING US!